Federal Executive Boards (FEBs) perform highly valuable functions. Specifically, they provide:

 How many Agencies/Federal employees are covered by the FEBs?

-Each FEB represents up to 300 Federal agencies, depending upon its geographic area of responsibility.
+Each FEB represents an average of 140 agency components, depending upon its geographic area of responsibility.
 Approximately 780,000 Federal civilian employees are served in the FEB National Network.

 Who is involved in the FEB?